schierlm/BibleMultiConverter/README.md

 If you clone from Git or download a source zip, you will need a Java JDK 7 or above, and Apache Maven, to build.
 Just run "mvn package" and you will find a suitable distribution .zip file in the TARGET folder.
-Note that to build all modules (including SWORD and All-In-One), you will need to have built JSword (crosswire/jsword@fa6a44d05982a67f0122ffdd7b522d8ebcf43824) first and installed it to your local maven repository.
+Note that to build all modules (including SWORD and All-In-One), you will need to have built [JSword](https://github.com/crosswire/jsword/commit/fa6a44d05982a67f0122ffdd7b522d8ebcf43824) first and installed it to your local maven repository.
 Alternatively, skip these modules by adding `-pl !biblemulticonverter-sword,!biblemulticonverter-allinone` to your Maven command line.